yyu233/StudyNote/Python/DefaultArgument.md

 ## Default Argument ##

+Python 3
+Python 2 doesn't have a way to define keyword-only argument.

 Ptyhon method variable will take the default value if no argument value is passed in during function call.

 ```